makamys/MCLib/README.md

 Shared modules like `UpdateCheck` are exposed through the static fields of the `MCLibModules` class.
 These can be used starting from the pre-init phase, *but no earlier*.
 When multiple mods with MCLib embedded are present, calls to shared modules from all mods are redirected to a single mod which has the newest version of the library.

-Asset downloading commands from `AssetDirector` are exposed through ADConfig.
+Asset downloading commands from `AssetDirector` are exposed through `AssetDirectorAPI`.
 Create a new ADConfig instance in your mod's FMLConstructionEvent, and add use `addObject`, `addSoundEvent` etc to request the assets you require.
 This ADConfig is initialized through the use of `AssetDirectorAPI.register(configVar)`.
 For examples, check out [this page](https://github.com/makamys/MCLib/blob/master/projects/main/src/main/java/makamys/mclib/ext/assetdirector/test/ADTest.java).

 Check the [wiki](https://github.com/makamys/MCLib/wiki) for more documentation.